johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 # Manage cases natively in Microsoft's unified security operations (SecOps) platform

-Collaborate and investigate in Microsoft's unified SecOps platform with builtin case management.
-The Case Management Starter Kit (CMSK) is the end-to-end solution that provides seamless management of security alerts, incidents and investigations.
-Maintain security context and work all the jobs to be done more efficiently.
+The Case Management Starter Kit (CMSK) is the beginning of an end-to-end solution that provides seamless management of security alerts, incidents and investigations.
+This first step builds rich collaboration, customization, evidence collection, and reporting  within Microsoft's unified SecOps platform.
+SOC analysts maintain security context and work more efficiently when they manage ticketing and case work within the Defender portal.

 ## Plan for cases

-The CSMK is available in the Defender portal for all Microsoft Sentinel customers that have onboarded to the unified SecOps platform.
+The CMSK is available in the Defender portal for all Microsoft Sentinel customers that have onboarded to the unified SecOps platform.
 For more information on connecting a Microsoft Sentinel workspace, see [Microsoft Sentinel in the Defender portal](/azure/sentinel/microsoft-sentinel-defender-portal).

 | Cases feature | Minimum permissions required |
 |---|---|